cktang88/mongoose-api-generator/README.md

 ## Implementing permissions

+Permissions enable you to implement granular restrictions on who can perform an action on a resource.

 - need to have an `owner_id: String` field in the Mongoose Schema.
 This field is automatically populated whenever a new object is created via the API endpoint.
 - Export a `permissions` object that may override `list/get/update/remove` fields (by default all of these are set to `PUBLIC`)
+  - possible values (exported from `"../system/auth/permissions"`):
+    - `PUBLIC`: anyone can perform this action on this resource
+    - `OWNER`: only the creator of the resource can perform this action
+    - `NONE`: this action is disabled for this object

 - Example: